chocolatey/docs/input/en-us/features/paid/agent-service.md

 ### Chocolatey Central Management Agent Setup
 Please see [Central Management Client Setup](../../central-management/setup-client) for details.

-> :memo: **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.
+> 📝 **NOTE**: This will also contain more FAQs and Common Errors and Resolutions related to communication with Central Management.

 ### Log File Location For Chocolatey Agent
 The Chocolatey Agent log file is located at `$env:ChocolateyInstall\logs\chocolatey-agent.log`.
 If you are on a version of Chocolatey Agent prior to v0.10.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-agent\tools\service\logs\chocolatey-agent.log`.